 Double Edge Razor Construction: Open Comb vs. Safety Bar

-Double edge razors have heads that can be divided into two general groups: Open Comb and Safety Bar.
-Open Comb’s have obvious “teeth” that help guide heavy stubble and shaving cream into channels.
-Safety Bars have a solid (or scalloped) bar that provides some additional protection to the skin from the blade’s edge.
+Safety razors have heads that can be divided into two general groups: Open Comb and Safety Bar.
+Open Comb safety razors have obvious “teeth” that help guide heavy stubble and shaving cream into channels.
+Safety Bar (sometimes referred to as closed comb) razors have a solid (or scalloped) bar that provides some additional protection to the skin from the blade’s edge.

-Double Edge Razor Construction: Three Piece vs. Two Piece vs. One Piece (“Twist To Open”)
+Double Edge Razor Construction: Three Piece vs. Two Piece vs. One Piece (“Twist To Open” or “Butterfly”)

 DE razors are typically constructed in one of three ways.
-Three piece are the classic” (and easiest to manufacture) type, consisting of a handle, a base plate, and a head or cap.
-An advantage of a three piece design is that you can sometimes “mix and match” the three pieces from different manufacturers, creating entirely new razors (you’ll sometimes see this referred to as a “frankenrazor” after Frankenstein’s monster).
-Two piece have the base plate permanently mounted to the handle.
-A one piece “twist to open” (TTO) razor is the type most common just before the ascent of modern cartridge razors: the Gillette SuperSpeed is the classic TTO.
+A three piece razor is the classic” (and easiest to manufacture) type, consisting of a handle, a base plate, and a head or cap.
+An advantage of a three piece design is that you can sometimes “mix and match” the three pieces from different manufacturers, creating entirely new razors (you’ll sometimes see this referred to as a “Frankenrazor” after Frankenstein’s monster).
+A two piece razor has the base plate permanently mounted to the handle.
+A one piece “twist to open” (TTO) or “butterfly” safety razor was the type most common just before the ascent of modern cartridge razors: the Gillette SuperSpeed is the classic TTO.

 Set Gap vs. Adjustable